iExecBlockchainComputing/iexec-node/docker/deployment/README.md

 Docker deployment
 =================

-This directory contains everything to deploy an XWHEP.
+This directory contains everything to deploy an XWHEP platform.

 Docker images for all services must exist.
 You can create Docker images there: